loadsys/CakePHP-Skeleton/README.md

 * There is a `grunt` task to auto-run these tests on change as well: `grunt test`
 ```

+### CSS Changes

+* CSS is managed via LESS source files.
+* LESS source files are located in `webroot/less/`.
+* Run `grunt less` to process the `webroot/less/` files and output compiled CSS files in `webroot/css/`.
+* **Commit both the .less and the .css changes** back to the repo as you work.
+	* (Until a CDN is set up, static assets will be served from the app server directly.)

+.less files of note:

+* `global.less` is included everywhere in the site.
+* `public.less` is referenced in only the default (public) layout and will override anything in global.
+* `admin.less` is referenced only in the admin layout and will also override global.
+* LESS resources can be broken out into logical files and `@import`ed into global, public or admin collections as appropriate.
+* By default, bootstrap is `<link>`ed separately in the default.ctp layout, but can be rolled into global.less if desired.

 ### Other grunt Commands

 * _(no args)_ or `watch` - Starts the file watcher and auto-executes tests for any php file that changes (and has a test file associated with it.)
 Also watches .less files and compiles them into CSS on change.
 * `less` - Compiles .less files into CSS.
+* `test` - Executes the Mocha Javascript test suite.

 ## Immersion